 Connecteam provides companies with all the tools they need to ensure that road safety is maintained, especially during the winter.
 Whether it be through training resources, streamlined communication or keeping employees up to date with their latest tasks and responsibilities, Connecteam’s all-in-one, road safety management software is used by companies to make daily operations more efficient and safer.

 - Time tracking that employees can use to clock in and out from their smartphone.
-Both a GPS location and timestamp are tagged in the process (Connecteam also integrates with Quickbooks Online, ensuring completely accurate and smooth payroll).
+Both a GPS location and timestamp are tagged in the process (Connecteam also integrates with Quickbooks Online and Gusto, ensuring completely accurate and smooth payroll).

 - Reports can be completed and submitted on the go.
 Managers can attach pictures and documents such as vehicle inspections, job completion reports, vehicle repair requests, and so much more.